Torquay and The English Riviera make a superb all year visitor destination

 Visitor Attractions Open all year round

 Apart from beaches and coastline activities the Torbay area also features a great collection of attractions to keep visitors entertained during any stay.
 Many of these stay open all year round.
 Attractions such as Paignton Zoo are of additional international importance as they participate in the breeding of endangered species whilst Kent’s Cavern is a World Heritage site as it contains the remains of some of Europe's earliest human beings.
-These caves are about a twenty minute walk from the Hesketh Crescent Apartment or else a five minute car ride away.
+These caves are about a twenty minute walk from our Hesketh Crescent Apartment or else a five minute car ride away.

 Babbacombe Model Village is another extremely popular attraction.
 Combining fantastic model making with a uniquely British sense of humour, this is a delightful place to visit at all times of the year .